 Dahlonega is slightly limited in restaurants that can hold the crowds for a bustling and thriving town.
 A restauranteur echoed this, but rest assured that what they have is pretty sensational.

 For more on where to eat in North Georgia, this post should be helpful.

-A few of my favorites for home decor, seasonal goods, and clothing plus accessories were Giggle Monkey Toys, Branding Iron, So Tempted, J.R.
+Here are some of my favorites for home decor, seasonal goods, clothing, and accessories: Giggle Monkey Toys, Branding Iron, J.R.
 Crider’s, and the Dahlonega General Store.
-Alpine Olive Tree was perfect for picking up flavored oils and vinegar, plus the Spice & Tea Exchange for loose and packaged teas.
+Alpine Olive Tree is excellent if you’re looking for flavored oils and vinegar or want to sample them.

-Spirits and Wine Sampling
+North Georgia Spirits and Wine Sampling

 You can also enjoy a gorgeous 1880s grand setting with the new satellite tasting room for Kaya Estate Wines inside the Dahlonega Square Hotel and McGuire House hotel lobby.

 Gold City Growlers is the place for fine wine and craft beer, plus a record and gift shop.
 The taps feature 20 rotating beers from around the country, plus regional choices.